 Palaeography: An Overview: This is the introductory component which all students taking the course will have to do.
 It presents you with some initial practicalities relating to the process of transcribing from a digital manuscript image as well as a first approach to the evolution of script(s) in medieval books and documents.

-Script and Translation: This module is a continuation of the general introduction made in the previous section about history of script.
+: This module is a continuation of the general introduction made in the previous section about history of script.
 Individual scripts (book-hands and documentary hands) are studied in detail as to ascertain to what extent they can allow us to determine the origin and date of production of a given document.
 See here

 for further details and to register.